 Experimental youth projects

 The Flemish government also subsidizes associations that set up an experimental project in one of the following areas:

 - Information to or about youth and youth participation

 - Supralocal youth work for socially vulnerable children and young people and / or children and young people with a disability.

 Experimental projects focus on new developments and needs that live in the youth sector and more generally in youth.
 They have to be innovative in terms of methodology or content.
-Examples of this are the startups of youth work through new methods or attracting new audiences.
-In 2017, The Minister of Youth subsidized 12 projects.
+Examples are the startups of youth work through new methods or attracting new audiences.
+In 2020, The Minister of Youth subsidized 11 projects.
 A short description of the projects that have been funded the past years can be found on the website of the Department of Culture, Youth and Media (in Dutch).